infracost/infracost-orb/README.md

-# Infracost CircleCI Orb
+# Old Infracost CircleCI Orb

-👉👉👉 We haven't updated this repo to use the new `infracost comment` command yet (we'll get to it soon).
-We recommend you follow [these instructions](https://www.infracost.io/docs/integrations/cicd/#my-cicd-system-isnt-supported) if you'd like to see cost estimate comments in pull requests.
+## Deprecation notice

+👉 Use our new [Infracost CircleCI integration](https://github.com/infracost/infracost-circleci) instead! 👈

+⚠️ This repo will be deprecated in the next Infracost release. ⚠️

+We recommend everyone uses the new integration to use the Infracost Docker image directly..

 ---